Distribution of Diffusion Constants and Stokes-Einstein Violation in supercooled liquids: Results

-After establishing the rapid convergence of the iterative scheme to the correct solution we tried to calculate the distribution of diffusivity for a model glass forming liquid, the Kob-Andersen Model \cite{95KA}.
-To compare the van Hove functions for different temperatures we calculated it for the time $\tau_m$ when the mean square displacement becomes half the inter particle diameter i.e. $<\Delta r^2(\tau_m)> = 0.50$ as shown in Fig.\ref{msd}.
-The temperature dependence of $\tau_m$ is very different from the $\alpha$-relaxation time $\tau_{\alpha}$ calculated from the normalized two point correlation function as $<Q(\tau_{\alpha})> = 1/e$.
-In the inset of Fig.\ref{msd}, we have shown $\tau_m$ and $\tau_{\alpha}$ as a function of temperature.
-This is another manifestation of the Stokes-Einstein (SE) violation in this model.
+After establishing the rapid convergence of the iterative scheme we tried to calculate the distribution of diffusivity for a model glass forming liquid, the Kob-Andersen binary mixture \cite{95KA}.
+We calculated the self van Hove functions at different temperatures for the times $\tau_m$ and $\tau_l$ when the mean square displacement (MSD) [see panel (a) of Fig.\ref{msd2}] becomes half and one respectively in reduced units.
+In the panel (b) of Fig.\ref{msd2}, we have shown the temperature dependence of these different time scales.
+It is important to mention that $\tau_l$ is roughly the time where the logarithmic time derivative of MSD with time $\frac{d \ln \left\langle \Delta r^2(t)\right\rangle}{d \ln t}$ becomes very close to $1.0$ [see panel (c) of Fig.\ref{msd2}].
+This is the time when the underlying relaxation process can be well approximated by diffusion.
+We have repeated our calculation at two different time scales just to make sure that the outcome is not an artifact of doing the calculation at somewhat shorter time scale $\tau_m$ close to $\alpha$ relaxation times $\tau_{\alpha}$.
+Although $\tau_m$ is of the order of $\tau_{\alpha}$, the temperature dependence of $\tau_m$ is different from that of the $\alpha$-relaxation time $\tau_{\alpha}$.

+At this point we would like to justify our choice of using $\tau_m$ (or $\tau_l$ ) for analysis.
+We wanted to compare a quantity (self van Hove function) which is a function of displacement across different temperatures and a natural choice is to have the mean squared displacement for these different temperatures to be same.
+We can also take a fixed time (say structural relaxation time or some multiple of it) and then compare the function but our guess is that the qualitative result will not change much.
+The temperature where the distribution of diffusivity calculated from self van Hove function starts to show bimodality (discussed later) may change a bit depending on this choice.